High-Performance Statistical Computing (HPSC): Challenges, Opportunities, and Future Directions: HPSC in the Literature

-HPSC has significantly advanced climate science by enabling scalable inference, prediction, and uncertainty quantification for massive spatio-temporal environmental datasets.
-In the literature, a notable contribution is the \textit{ExaGeoStat} framework~\citep{abdulah2018exageostat, abdulah2018parallel, abdulah2019geostatistical}, which introduced tile-based, architecture-agnostic solvers for dense and low-rank Gaussian process (GP) likelihoods, supporting exact and low-rank Maximum Likelihood Estimation (MLE) for spatiotemporal data modeling on CPU-GPU clusters.
-Later extensions pushed beyond Gaussian assumptions~\citep{mondal2022parallel, mondal2023tile}, added hybrid-precision solvers with dynamic scheduling via PaRSEC~\citep{abdulah2021accelerating}, and enabled containerized deployments across diverse HPC systems~\citep{abdulah2024portability}.
-A key innovation in \textit{ExaGeoStat} was the integration of Tile Low-Rank (TLR) approximations with mixed-precision at the same time, enabling an adaptive use of FP64/FP32/FP16 arithmetic to reduce memory and compute costs without compromising likelihood fidelity~\citep{cao2022reshaping}.
-These innovations enabled large-scale inference on supercomputers, such as the Fugaku supercomputer, with notable speedups in modeling evapotranspiration fields.
+Later extensions to \textit{ExaGeoStat} pushed beyond Gaussian assumptions~\citep{mondal2022parallel, mondal2023tile}, added hybrid-precision solvers with dynamic scheduling via PaRSEC~\citep{abdulah2021accelerating}, and enabled containerized deployments across diverse HPC systems~\citep{abdulah2024portability}.
+These innovations enabled large-scale inference on existing supercomputers with notable speedups in modeling evapotranspiration fields.
 To improve usability, \textit{ExaGeoStat} was wrapped as the R package \textit{ExaGeoStatR}~\citep{abdulah2023large}, bridging high-performance modeling and the R computing environment.
-Within this ecosystem, \cite{salvana2021high, salvana2022parallel} developed massively parallel MLE solvers for multivariate and spatio-temporal GPs, leveraging distributed dense linear algebra and global swarm optimization to support exascale kriging for climate and pollution data. \cite{pan2024gpu, pan2025block} introduced GPU-accelerated versions of the Vecchia approximation, enabling inference up to a few million points across multi-GPU systems. \cite{geng2023gpu, geng2025gpu} further enhanced performance by implementing a GPU-accelerated modified Bessel function, which is integrated into \textit{ExaGeoStat} for the efficient evaluation of the Mat\'ern covariance function.
+Within this ecosystem, \cite{salvana2021high, salvana2022parallel} developed massively parallel MLE solvers for multivariate and spatio-temporal GPs, leveraging distributed dense linear algebra and global parallel particle swarm optimization~\citep{schutte2004parallel} to support exascale kriging for climate and pollution data. \cite{geng2023gpu, geng2025gpu} further enhanced performance by implementing a GPU-accelerated modified Bessel function, which is integrated into \textit{ExaGeoStat} for the efficient evaluation of the Mat\'ern covariance function.
 Other \textit{ExaGeoStat} features include convolutional neural networks-based partitioning of nonstationary spatial domains~\citep{nag2025efficient}, diagnostics for predictive efficiency in low-rank models~\citep{hong2021efficiency}, and large-scale simulation capabilities showcased in three international competitions~\citep{huang2021competition, abdulah2022second, hong2023third}, which benchmarked performance across a range of covariance structures and approximations. \textit{ExaGeoStat}'s contribution to HPSC in climate science was recognized when \cite{abdulah2024boosting} received the ACM Gordon Bell Prize for Climate Modeling.